lizlove/crossing-tones/README.md

 - gatsby-node with events
 - 2 column layout on About Page
 - Sticky footer with contact page
-- Fix these heinous button colors
+- Fix these heinous button color